MicrosoftDocs/win32/desktop-src/PerfCtrs/writing-performance-data-to-a-log-file.md

 ---
-Description: 'The following example writes real time performance data to a log file.' ms.assetid: 'a1bc40ea-d928-495a-abc0-daf097202a12'
+Description: The following example writes real time performance data to a log file. ms.assetid: a1bc40ea-d928-495a-abc0-daf097202a12
-title: Writing Performance Data to a Log File
+title: Writing Performance Data to a Log File ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Writing Performance Data to a Log File

 The following example writes real time performance data to a log file.
-The example calls the [**PdhOpenQuery**](pdhopenquery.md) and [**PdhAddCounter**](pdhaddcounter.md) functions to create a query to collect Processor Time counter data.
-The example then calls the [**PdhOpenLog**](pdhopenlog.md) function to create the log file to write the data to.
-The example calls the [**PdhUpdateLog**](pdhupdatelog.md) function to collect a sample and update the log file once a second for 20 seconds.
+The example calls the [**PdhOpenQuery**](/windows/win32/Pdh/nf-pdh-pdhopenquerya?branch=master) and [**PdhAddCounter**](/windows/win32/Pdh/nf-pdh-pdhaddcountera?branch=master) functions to create a query to collect Processor Time counter data.
+The example then calls the [**PdhOpenLog**](/windows/win32/Pdh/nf-pdh-pdhopenloga?branch=master) function to create the log file to write the data to.
+The example calls the [**PdhUpdateLog**](/windows/win32/Pdh/nf-pdh-pdhupdateloga?branch=master) function to collect a sample and update the log file once a second for 20 seconds.

 For an example that reads the generated log file, see [Reading Performance Data from a Log File](reading-performance-data-from-a-log-file.md).